 Planting trees in Kuwait with minimum water use

-For this planting, Ghaf trees were used with a maximum age of one year old.
+For the bigger project, Ghaf trees were used with a maximum age of one year old.
 The trees were trimmed till they had a height of 30 centimeters.
 Besides this, they almost didn’t have any leaves left.
 When the young trees were planted, no fertilizers or other grow enhancers were used.
 Also, no agents to retain water in the soil were used.

 All trees that were planted with this project survived and grew faster than expected.
 Every tree branched to 3 other trees and the density of the leaves is exceptional.
 After the Waterboxx® plant cocoons were removed all trees were able to sustain themselves what resulted in a survival rate of 100%.